ashleygay/adaboy/README.md

   + Pierre-Adrien Estanove
   + Pierre Chavanne

-* This project is bout porting a C++ emulator to a STM32F7 using ADA for the sound and graphical rendering.
+* We are porting a gamboy emulator made in C++ to a STM32F7.
+* We use ADL for all the rendering.

 * Done so far:
   + Creating a Dockerfile to GPS with the right environment